Talalla House is unrivalled when it comes to location.

 Take a walk through Sri Lanka’s last lowland rainforest.
 You will be accompanied by a guide to help point out green lizards, snakes, and other wildlife.
 Bring your swimsuit and cool off under a beautiful waterfall.
 Sinharaja is the last major undisturbed area of rainforest in Sri Lanka, and this forest reserve occupies a broad ridge at the heart of the island’s wet zone.
 On most days the forest is shrouded by copious rain clouds that replenish its deep soils and balance water resources for much of southwestern Sri Lanka.
 Recognising its importance to the island’s ecosystem, Unesco declared the Sinharaja Forest Reserve a World Heritage Site in 1989.

 Dondra Devalaya Temple

 The shrine was dedicated to God Vishnu, said to be the guardian god of Buddhism, and is a popular spot for pilgrims year round.
 The temple is the major event site of an annual festival held in July and August.
 The colour blue is said to be associated with God Vishnu and hence, the Devale is painted in lotus-blue in his honor.
 The original temple and the Devale (Shrine) was built by King Dappula I (Dapulu-sen) during the seventh century.
 Combine this trip with a visit to Dondra Lighthouse.

 Koggala Lake boat Safari (Distance 44km)

 Koggala Lake is alive with bird life and dotted with islands.
 Observe the sea eagles or meet an endangered purple faced leaf monkey, while you sail among the small islands in Koggala Lake.
 One island has a cinnamon plantation, another a Buddhist temple, and yet another offers a spice garden famous for its Ayurvedic products.
 Come along on a scenic boat safari experience.
-Combine this with a visit to Galle or Unawatuna.
+Combine this with a visit to Galle Fort or Unawatuna.